 PayPal’s Payflow payment gateway is another service that small businesses can use to process payments.
 Payflow, formerly Verisign, operates as a PayPal company.
 It’s similar to other gateway services like Authorize.net or First Data.

 Many small businesses are familiar with using PayPal as a payment processor but not as a payment gateway.
 In a nutshell, a payment processor handles transactions by transmitting data between a buyer, the merchant bank, and the acquiring bank (the buyer’s bank).
 Payment processors can also provide equipment to accept credit card payments in person, but the focus for payment gateways are mainly on online transactions.

-The payment gateway makes it so businesses can accept card payments directly from a website.
+The payment gateway makes it so businesses can accept card payments directly from a website, no matter who their payment processor is.
+You can use PayPal or another credit card processing company.
 Security is a major concern here, so a payment gateway provider has to be familiar with and able to comply with fraud prevention protocols for online payment processing.

 However, getting started quickly and easily also means a business could pay on the back-end in higher transaction fees and for nonstandard additions to their payment services.

-If you’re just starting out and haven’t had a chance to get a business loan or business funding, the trade-off might be worth it just to get going quickly.
+If you’re just starting out, the trade-off might be worth it just to get going quickly.
 As your small business gets bigger, it’s a good idea to go back and reevaluate your options to see if you might get better terms and transaction fees.
-But with all the features, you may also find that PayPal still works and is a good fit for your business model.
+But with all the features, you might also find that PayPal continues to work and is a good fit for your business model.